jtan29/reading-timer/README.md

-# Reading time tracker
+# Reading Time Tracker

-**Proposed features:**
+**Features:**
-- ways to store a text's name, associated genre, and word count (provided by the user)
+- store a text's name, associated genre, and word count (provided by the user)
-- ways to track multiple texts at the same time
+- track multiple texts at the same time
 - in-app timer
 - calculation of *estimated* reading speed using logged time
-- calculation of *estimated* reading time for given word count and genre, using the calculated reading speed from other tesxts
+- calculation of *estimated* reading time for given word count and genre, using the calculated reading speed from other texts
 - options to manually adjust logged time

-**Users:**
+**Potential Users:**

 - people interested in improving reading speed
 - people interested in estimating time needed to complete